eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 #### Install and Deploy Wazuh (manually)

-1. It is highly recommended to take snapshots of all of the VMs before installing Wazuh.
+1. It is highly recommended to take snapshots of all VMs before installing Wazuh.
 Then, power off the **logger** VM and change its RAM to **at least 8GB**.

 2. In the **logger** VM, add `User=root` to the `/usr/lib/systemd/system/fwupd-refresh.service` file.
 The file should be similar to the following.
 Find more [here](https://github.com/fwupd/fwupd/issues/3037).